mlexchange/mlex/README.md

 Within content registry webpage:
 1. One can launch 2 frontend applications under APPs tab, i.e., image segmentation app (seg-demo) and colowheel.
 Seg-demo contains 3 machine learning models to be used for segmentation, i.e., k-means, random forest, and Mixed-Scale Dense Convolutional Networks (MSDnets).
-2. One can launch two workflows under Workflows tab.
+2. One can launch two workflows under the Workflows tab.

 All these container images will be directly pulled from [the MLExchange DockerHub](https://hub.docker.com/u/mlexchange1).